 As a member of the Congressional Equality Caucus, I am immensely proud of the progress we have made towards ensuring equal rights for lesbian, gay, bisexual, and transgender (LGBT) Americans.
 In my first term, I was proud to join my colleagues in ending the discriminatory “Don’t Ask, Don’t Tell” policy so that our men and women in uniform can serve openly and honorably in our Armed Forces.

 I was also honored to join my Democratic Colleagues – and some Republicans – in signing Amicus Curiae, or “friend of the Court,” briefs supporting LGBT rights in the Supreme Court cases that repealed the Defense of Marriage Act and allowed gay couples nationwide to marry.

 Despite this important progress, there is more work to do.
-In many states, it is still legal for employers, creditors, public housing officials, education administrators and jurors to discriminate against people on the basis of sexual orientation or gender identity.
-I am a cosponsor of the Equality Act, which would prohibit this kind of discrimination by expanding the Civil Rights Act to LGBT Americans.
-We have made tremendous progress in extending equal rights to LGBT Americans, and working together I am confident we can do even more.
+In many states, it is still legal for employers, creditors, public housing officials, education administrators, and jurors to discriminate against people on the basis of sexual orientation or gender identity.
+I am a co-sponsor of the Equality Act, which would prohibit this kind of discrimination by expanding the Civil Rights Act to LGBT Americans.
+We have made tremendous progress in extending equal rights to LGBT Americans, and by working together I am confident we can do even more.